 Cruise Visitor Information

-The Tobago House of Assembly Tourism Information Office at the Port of Scarborough offers a variety of services to cruise passengers, including:
+The Tobago House of Assembly Tourism Information Office at the Port of Scarborough operates a Tourism Information Office at the Port of Scarborough, offering a variety of services to cruise passengers, including:

 - Distribution of destination brochures and information packages

 This office adjusts its hours to accommodate arriving cruise ships.

 One of the Caribbean's pristine destinations, Tobago has much to offer, from rivers cascading into stunning waterfalls, exotic flora, stunning reefs and secluded beaches.
 You can expect to pay upwards of US$40, based on your selected itinerary, for official island tours.

 - A popular tour is the island scenic drive of Southern Tobago which covers many major sites, including the mysterious tombstone and the popular Store Bay beach.
 There are also stops at several forts including Fort James and Fort King George, which houses a museum and arts centre.

 - The Buccoo Reef Marine Park glass bottom boat tour features one of Tobago's spectacular sites.
 A protected area, Buccoo Reef is one of Tobago's popular destinations.
 Learn about the life that thrives in this shallow reef; then it's time to snorkel and explore.
 From the reef it's on to the Nylon Pool, a shallow sandbank with clear water out at sea.

 - Adventure lovers will enjoy excursions into Tobago's magnificent Rain Forest Reserve and Argyle falls.
 These tours move beyond the resort areas and into the island's wild interior.
 Hike through the lush, tropical Main Ridge Forest Reserve, the oldest in the Western Hemisphere, or frolic in the natural pool at the base of the three tiered Argyle Falls.